Romani people: Names

-English-language endonyms

-In the English language (according to the Oxford English Dictionary), Rom is both a noun (with the plural Roma or Roms) and an adjective.
-Similarly, Romani (Romany) is both a noun (with the plural Romani, the Romani, Romanies, or Romanis) and an adjective.
-Both Rom and Romani have been in use in English since the 19th century as an alternative for Gypsy.

-The terms Roma and Romanies are increasingly encountered as generic terms for the Romani people.

-Because not all Roma use the word Romani as an adjective, the term also became a noun for the entire ethnic group.
-Today, the term Romani is used by some organizations, including the United Nations and the US Library of Congress.
-However, the Council of Europe and other organizations consider that Roma is the correct term referring to all related groups, regardless of their country of origin, and recommend that Romani be restricted to the language and culture: Romani language, Romani culture.
-The British government uses the term "Roma" as a sub-group of "White" in its ethnic classification system.

-The standard assumption is that the demonyms of the Roma, Lom and Dom, share the same origin.

 Other designations

-In English, the exonym Gypsy (or Gipsy) is the most commonly used word for the group.
+In English, the exonym Gypsy (or Gipsy) is the most commonly used term for the group.
 It originates from the Middle English gypcian, short for Egipcien.
-The Castilian term Gitano and French Gitan have similar etymologies.
+The Castilian term Gitano and the French Gitan have similar etymologies.
 They are ultimately derived from the Greek Aigyptioi (Αιγύπτιοι), meaning 'Egyptian', via Latin.
 This designation owes its existence to the belief, common in the Middle Ages, that the Roma, or some related group (such as the Indian Dom people), were itinerant Egyptians.

-These exonyms are sometimes written with capital letter, to show that they designate an ethnic group.
-While some Roma use the term, some Roma consider it derogatory because of negative and stereotypical associations.
-(Note: Attributed to multiple sources:) The Council of Europe consider that "Gypsy" or equivalent terms, as well as administrative terms such as "Gens du Voyage", are not in line with European recommendations.
+These exonyms are sometimes written with a capital letter, to show that they designate an ethnic group.
+While some Roma use the term, some Roma consider it derogatory because of its negative and stereotypical associations.
+(Note: Attributed to multiple sources:) The Council of Europe considers that "Gypsy" or equivalent terms, as well as administrative terms such as "Gens du Voyage", are not in line with European recommendations.
 In Britain, many Roma proudly identify as "Gypsies", and, as part of the Gypsy, Roma and Traveller grouping, this is the name used to describe all para-Romani groups in official contexts.
-In North America, the word Gypsy is most commonly used as a reference to Romani ethnicity, though lifestyle and fashion are at times also referenced by using this word.
+In North America, the word Gypsy is most commonly used as a reference to Romani ethnicity, though lifestyle and fashion are at times also referenced using this word.

-Another designation of the Roma is Cingane (alternatively Çingene, Tsinganoi, Zigar, Zigeuner, Tschingaren), likely deriving from the Persian word چنگانه (chingane), derived from the Turkic word çıgañ, meaning poor person.
+Another designation of the Roma is Cingane (alternatively Çingene, Tsinganoi, Zigar, Zigeuner, Tschingaren), likely deriving from the Persian word چنگانه (chingane), itself derived from the Turkic word çıgañ, meaning poor person.
 It is also possible that the origin of this word is Athinganoi, the name of a Christian sect with whom the Roma (or some related group) could have become associated in the past.